r18n/r18n/r18n-core/README.md

 R18n.set('en')
 ```

+You can use `R18n.t` to get translations and `R18n.l` to localize times and
-You can add helpers to fast access the R18n or use `R18n.get`:
+numbers.
+But more useful is to add helpers to fast access the R18n:

 ```ruby
 include R18n::Helpers

 t.yes              #=> "Yes"
 l Time.now, :human #=> "now"

 r18n.locale.code   #=> "en"
 ```